-Noise-limited network option will calculate the coverage radius, based on the formula for noise-limited network.
-If this option is chosen, a set of input boxes will appear below allowing user to enter specific parameters required for this calculation.
-In this case it is considered that the coverage of the transmitter is limited only by propagation losses and other elements of link budget, with received signal operating at the very sensitivity limit.
-The detailed of the calculation is given in Annex A13.1.2.
+The noise-limited network option will calculate the coverage radius based on the formula for noise-limited network.
+If this option is chosen, a set of input boxes will appear below allowing the user to enter specific parameters required for this calculation.
+In this case it is considered that the coverage of the transmitter is limited only by propagation losses and other elements in thelink budget, with received signal operating at the sensitivity limit.
+The details of the calculation are given in Annex A13.1.2.